Instruction

 Ready to become a dominant dinker?
 We’ve got tips and drills to improve this crucial part of your game with the help of pro and PicklePod co-host Zane Navratil.

-From a double strategy standpoint – keep it simple.
-Don’t be a hero and go for huge serves.
-On the other side of things, don’t baby your serve in to where your opponents can crush the return.
 If you are up big in a game, maybe you consider going for a bigger serve if you are feeling loose.
 If you are getting destroyed, it might be worth going for a bigger serve to try to get return errors.
 However, in doubles, just focus on making a consistent serve that is unattackable.
+There are 8 doubles strategies nobody talks about in pickleball that can give you a real edge once your serve is locked in.

-Singles in pickleball is where serving strategy comes into play.
-Again, I can’t stress this enough: go for your serve.
+Singles in pickleball is where pickleball serving strategy really comes into play.
+Again, I can't stress this enough: go for your serve.
 It is crucial to hit an aggressive, deep serve in order to start the point in your favor and get looks at makeable third-shot drops and drives.
 The goal in singles is to move forward and apply pressure on your opponent, and starting the point with a deep serve is a fantastic way to do this early.

 If your opponent has a weaker side (forehand or backhand), do your best to target it with your serve.
-Remember that unlike in tennis, the service box is narrower, so trying to force your serve to one side and making errors is a risk, but it can be worth it if your opponent has a much weaker side.
+Remember that unlike in tennis, the service box is narrower, so trying to force your serve to one side and making errors is a risk.
+But it can be worth it if your opponent has a much weaker side.

 Lastly, be strategic about your variety.
 Again, depth is key, and if you are feeling good on your serve and able to consistently hit the ball close to the baseline, keep doing it.
 If you are struggling, throw in some variety on your serve.
 Work in an occasional slice, vary the height of the ball, and vary the speed.
 Keep your opponent on their toes and disrupt their rhythm on the return.